promesoft/KicadJE-EuroPowerSupply2/README.md

 Holes for Pwr in and out are 2mm too small in face plate

 ## Issues and Notes
+There is just enough room on the front PCB to add a JST header for power feed to baseboard.

 Input cap = 470uF/50V

 Reg input cap 470uF/16V for 5V